We had a customer call recently and state that they couldn’t get a “true blue” or a “true red” from their digital

 Manufacturers of high resolution indoor inkjet printers address these limitations by adding inks that broaden the gamut, reducing the range of out of gamut colors.
 Some Epson and Canon printers come with up to 12 inks including red, orange, or violet inks.
 Unfortunately, many of these are aqueous inkjet printers and aren’t suitable for printing long-term outdoor graphics.
 As expanded eco-solvent gamut printers come into the sign industry, we’ll update you on what’s available.

 If you don’t happen to have an expanded gamut printer, don’t despair.
 Good old CMYK is still pretty versatile.
 All the printed catalogs, brochures, magazines, etc in your house are produced with these same four process colors.
 Some advanced piezo electric print heads use variable droplets to produce smoother gradations in pastel colors.
 So don’t throw up your hands and quit.
 Just learn to use your equipment properly with smart design and sales procedures.

 Spot Color vs Process Color

 Vinyl and heat transfer film uses spot color.
 That means the Cardinal Red vinyl is the only color you’re going to get out of that roll.
 Many of the spot colors you’ve been using in vinyl and heat transfer film can be duplicated in CMYK.
 Keep in mind that vinyls like ORACAL #564 Light Navy and #334 Fire Brigade Red may be out-of-gamut colors.
 Also be aware of the fact that metallic finish vinyls won’t translate unless you have a printer using metallic ink.
-The PrismJET VJ24 and MUTOH VJ1628 offer metallic ink options that add these effect to your print portfolio.
-The other popular spot color option is white ink, which is used to serve as a white substrate for process color prints on transparent media like clear static cling.
+The most popular spot color option is white ink, which is used to serve as a white substrate for process color prints on transparent and non-white substrates.
 White ink is most commonly used in UV-LED printers for decorating rigid substrates like plaques.